ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 Physically-based rendering is possible where we simulate photons (think ray-tracing).
 However, we typically use primitive-based rendering.
 This is why we call elements **primitives**.

 We draw elements either from fixed positions with light or variable positions with primitives drawn from them.
-This is sampled (raster) vs geometric (primitives).
+This is sampled (raster) (see [[Rasterizing]]) vs geometric (primitives).
 Most of what we work with is sampled due to the pixels of displays.
 Typically, you do not write the polygon-writing algorithms yourself.
 You use APIs to do it for you.

 ## APIs